Skip to content

 3. Add at least 2 groups for comparison

-Configuring Group Filters
+Configuring Group Conditions

 1. Click on a group card to expand it

-2. Add filter conditions:
+2. Add subset conditions:

 3. Combine conditions with AND/OR operators